 The platform that hosts codes as a repository is now in the magnifying glass of recruiters, who will examine aspects of your profile such as popular repositories and contributions.

-So, if you’re looking for jobs (or freelance work) as a software developer, keep in mind that your popular repository demonstrates something positive about it.
-If you're looking for work as a blockchain developer, the same advice applies: contribute and work on it.
+So, if you’re looking for jobs (or freelance work) either as a blockchain or a software developer, keep in mind that your popular repository demonstrates something positive about it.

-Keep in mind that attention to detail is essential as a software developer and even more if you want to become a blockchain developer.
+Notice to detail is key for any software developer, but especially if you want to become a blockchain developer.

 “I think that fidelity in ‘this is what I’ve learned’ versus, for example, other blockchains that use lesser-known languages and environments.
 I would say these tend to be more error-prone for a developer who is not familiar with such a language because bugs are more likely to occur in environments that you’re less familiar with”, says Jerry Cuomo.

 Requirements and solutions evolve through collaboration between self-organizing teams.
-There are also short sprints to complete, which is useful for relocating efforts if something needs to change.
+There are also short sprints to complete, which are useful for relocating efforts if something needs to change.

-The journey to becoming a blockchain developer is tough but totally achievable if you have the right mindset, work ethic, and desire to always learn more.
+The journey to becoming a blockchain developer is tough but totally achievable!
+If you have the right mindset, work ethic, and desire to always learn more, now is the time!